aneeshbankapur/Introduction-to-tools-for-Verilog-RTL-Design-Synthesis/Day_1/README.md

 ---
 ## 7. Summary

-- You learned about simulators, designs, and testbenches.
+- Basics of simulators, designs, and testbenches.
-- You ran your first Verilog simulation with iverilog and visualized waveforms.
+- Ran first Verilog simulation with iverilog and visualized waveforms.
-- You analyzed the 2-to-1 mux code.
+- Analyzed the 2-to-1 mux code.
-- You explored Yosys and learned why gate libraries have various flavors.
+- Explored Yosys and learned why gate libraries have various flavors.

 ---